 The rumours don't stop there either: Google reportedly struck a deal with Samsung to manufacture a folding display as far back as February 2021, so there's a chance a folding phone could be teased at the 6th October event.
 Too soon?
 Maybe.
 We'll just have to wait and see...

 Google Pixel 7: What we'd like to see

 1. Faster charging!

 The Pixel 6 Pro offers 30W charging (23W if wireless).
 Which isn't bad, per se, but it's miles away from the best going.
-When some competitors are pushing into 125W or 150W territory, Google should be able to bring far more rapid fast-charging solutions to its phones.
+When some competitors are pushing into 150W territory (hi there Realme GT Neo 3), Google should be able to bring far more rapid fast-charging solutions to its phones.
 Don't expect it, mind, but it'd certainly be nice to have.

 2. Even more stabilisation

 It's great that the Pixel 6 and 6 Pro offered optical stabilisation (OIS) on both their main lenses.
 It's really useful for general shooting, not to mention assisting with sharper low-light shots (which the Pixel series is amazing at capturing).
 But with competitors like Vivo offering class-leading built-in gimbal systems, it'd be great to see Google step up its solution in this area (it's not like there's not enough room in that massive camera enclosure, after all).